johnmuteba/UJ--Introduction-to-Coding/PROJECT_TOPICS.md

 ### Project 10: Violence Against Women and Girls Sentiment Analysis

 #### Context
-Violence against women and girls remains a critical social issue in South Africa.
+Violence against women and girls (VAWG) remains a critical social issue in South Africa.
 Analyzing public discourse can assess awareness and guide interventions.

 #### Data to be Used
 - News articles on VAWG